sigmaister/copy_CollapsOS/recipes/ti84/README.md

 Press "1" to continue.

 When this is done, you can press the ON button to see Collapse OS' prompt!

+## Usage

+The shell works like a normal shell, but with very tight screen space.

+When pressing a "normal" key, it spits the symbol associated to it depending on the current mode.
+In normal mode, it spits the digit/symbol.
+In Alpha mode, it spits the letter.
+In Alpha+2nd, it spits the uppercase letter.

+Special keys are Alpha and 2nd.
+Pressing them toggles the associated mode.
+Alpha and 2nd mode don't persist for more than one character.
+After the character is spit, mode reset to normal.

+Pressing 2nd then Alpha will toggle the A-Lock mode, which is a persistent mode.
+The A-Lock mode makes Alpha enabled all the time.
+While A-Lock mode is enabled, you have to enable Alpha to spit a digit/symbol.

+Simultaneous keypresses have undefined behavior.
+One of the keys will be registered as pressed.
+Mode key don't work by simultaneously pressing them with a "normal" key.
+The presses must be sequential.

+Keys that aren't a digit, a letter, a symbol that is part of 7-bit ASCII or one of the two mode key have no effect.

 [knightos]: https://knightos.org/
 [z80e]: https://github.com/KnightOS/z80e